arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 end
 ```

-The implementation above utilizes `Rails::Autoloader::Inflector` module, however, it prepends it's `camelize`
+The implementation above utilizes `Rails::Autoloader::Inflector` module.
+However, it prepends its `camelize`
-implementation with the one that checks if the file path matches unconventional rules.
-If it does, unconventional
+implementation with the one that first checks if the file path matches any unconventional rules.
+If it does, the method
-inflection is used.
-Or else, it falls back to the standard implementation.
+uses an unconventional inflection.
+If not, it falls back to the standard implementation.